GMOD/jbrowse-components/packages/circular-view/README.md

 ## sections

 A section is a range in both angle (theta) and radius (rho) space.
 Start and end in theta have the same rules as slices.

-### Drawing subtleties

-* Arcs drawn in a slice should be drawn centered on the figure origin, but the endpoints should be in the slice coordinate system.

-## Plan

-*